by Matt Slick

 Man is created in God's image

 This means that God, who is rational and intelligent, has impressed his image upon the hearts and soul of human beings.
-Therefore, people can be rational and turn their attention towards the world and since they believe that the universe reflects God's creative nature, they can have confidence to look into creation and expect order.
+Therefore, people can be rational and turn their attention towards the world and since they believe that the universe reflects God's creative nature, they can have the confidence to look into creation and expect order.
 They can also expect that since they are made in the image of God, they have the ability to unlock the secrets of the universe.

 Also, if man is created in God's image, then all people are worthy of respect and honor.